TheGameSystems/OKids/README.md

 # OKids
 Nostalgic Kids Website for older computers

 Thank you for contributing to OKids.
-This is a prototype for an idea for ProtoWeb, which allows you to do flash activities within a 90s computer.
+This is website, which allows you to do flash activities within a 90s computer.

 How to use website: